TaylorChyi/glancy-backend/README.md

 ## Deploying as a Systemd Service

 The project can run under `systemd` for easier management.
-Example unit file:
+An example unit file is provided at `scripts/glancy-backend.service`:

 ```ini
 [Unit]